intel-analytics/BigDL-2.x/apps/web-service-sample/recommendation-inference/src/main/play-scala-inference/README.md

-# RNN based recommendation service using BigDL, Mleap, and Play
+# Zoo serving using Analytics Zoo, Mleap, and Play
-A example on how to serve rnn recommendation model trained by BigDL and Spark using BigDL, Mleap, and Play
+A generic webservice framework to serve models trained by Analytics Zoo and Spark using Analytics Zoo, Mleap, and Play

 ## Requirements
 ```scala